 At See Breeze Optometry, we are committed to taking care of all your eye care needs.
 A thorough examination analyzing eye health and vision function is provided in a very professional and comfortable environment.
-In addition to eye exams and vision testing, specialized testing is utilized to detect glaucoma, cataracts and macular degeneration.
+In addition to eye exams and vision testing, specialized testing is utilized to detect glaucoma, diabetic retinopathy, cataracts and macular degeneration.
 All efforts are made to address each and every concern that a patient may have.
 Some of our other services include:

 It all starts with your professional comprehensive eye examination to evaluate the quality of your vision and the health of your eyes.
 Routine eye exams are very important in maintaining good eye health as vision and eye problems don’t always show clear signs or symptoms.
 By diagnosing vision and eye conditions early on, we are able to provide treatment options and in many cases restore or prevent vision loss.
 The best way to protect your vision is with yearly comprehensive eye exams.